 If knocking on doors isn't your thing though... there is an alternative.

-You can hire a commissioned sales rep and pay them by charging a set-up fee... which is a normal expense most of your competitors will likely charge.
+You can charge your clients a set-up fee and use that to hire a commissioned sales rep... which is a normal expense most of your competitors will likely charge.

 With a $100 - $200 set-up fee, you can use that to pay your sales rep $100 - $200 for every new client they acquire.

 In addition you can a offer your reps a retention bonus.
 This would be a percentage of each client's monthly fee... and incentive to call on them regularly, build a relationship, sell additional services... and most importantly, keep them as a client.

 And... the Social Owl software has a Sales Agent management tool that does just that.

 Types of Clients

 Just about any business you can think of would be a potential client.
 Of course... most large businesses will already have a social media manager and strategy, but it's the small and medium businesses, as well as professionals that would be your primary market.